ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

   built
 - OS functions ("syscalls") can be called, see the source code of the sample programs in src/samples.
 Calling syscalls in thumb state is supported.
+- Compatibility with newlib has not been tested.
+You may get definition conflicts and crashes due to newlib running without relocation.
 - Development information and resources are or will be available on Hackspire: http://hackspire.unsads.com